Anisotropic Maximal $L^p$-regularity Estimates for a Hypoelliptic Operator: Introduction

 The $L^p$-estimate of $\laplacian_y{u}$ for general hypoelliptic degenerate Ornstein-Uhlenbeck operators is proved by Bramanti, Cupini, Lanconelli and Priola~\cite{Bramanti2009}.
 However, since they take the case $\tr{B}\ne 0$ into consideration, they are forced to take $L^p$-norms only on the strip $S=\bbR^N\times [-1,1]$, rather than on $\bbR^N\times\bbR$.
 We extend the result of \cite{Bramanti2009} to the time-global case in exchange for specialization.

 It is a classical result proved in \cite{Rothschild1976HypoellipticDO} that if $\calA{u}=f$ and $f$ belongs to the Sobolev spaces $W^{\alpha,p}$ with $p\in (1,\infty)$ and $\alpha \ge 0$, then $u$ is in $W\sub{loc}^{\alpha+2/3,p}$.
 This result is very general because it is independent of the domain of the functions.
 When $\laplacian_y$ in $L$ is replaced by the fractional Laplacian $\laplacian_y^{\alpha/2}=-(-\laplacian_y)^{\alpha/2}$ with $\alpha\in(0,2)$, the maximal regularity on both $x$ and $y$ is proved by Chen and Zhang~\cite{Chen2018} and Huang, Menozzi and Priola~\cite{Huang2019162}.
 In \cite{Chen2018} the proof is based on the Fefferman-Stein type estimate that leads to the $L^{\infty}$-$\mathrm{BMO}$ boundedness.
 This approach is used also in \cite{Chen2019} to prove the maximal regularity for the Kolmogorov-type hypoelliptic operator with time-dependent coefficients.
 The proof in \cite{Huang2019162} is based on the H\"{o}rmander condition to derive the weak (1,1) estimate and similar to ours.
-However, our approach is based on the pointwise estimates for the fundamental solution in a more explicit form than in \cite{Huang2019162} particularly in the estimate of $\abs{\partial_x}^{2/3}\Gamma$; see \eqref{al:pointwise estimate} below.
+However, our approach is based on the pointwise estimates for the fundamental solution in a more explicit form than in \cite{Huang2019162} particularly in the estimate of $\abs{\nabla_x}^{2/3}\Gamma$; see \eqref{al:pointwise estimate} below.
 As for the optimal smoothing estimates in the H\"{o}lder spaces, the Shauder estimates are proved by Da Prato and Lunardi~\cite{DaPrato1995} in the non-degenerate case and by Lunardi~\cite{Lunardi1997} in the degenerate case.

 In any case, the previous studies introduced above \cite{Bramanti2009,Chen2019,Huang2019162,Rothschild1976HypoellipticDO} considered isotropic $L^p$-estimates.
 On the other hand, since the operator $\calA$ has an anisotropic structure with respect to $x$ and $y$, it is natural to study the anisotropic estimates for solutions to $\calA{u}=f$.
 For example, Dong and Yastrzhembskiy~\cite{Dong2022KFP} have considered anisotropic norms.
-(However, the estimate in \cite{Dong2022KFP} contains $u$ itself in the upper bound and therefore does not cover our results.)
-We also expect that the anisotropic $L^p$-estimates are useful in the study of some non-linear problem such as the triple deck equations arising from the boundary layer theory in the fluid mechanics, where the equations contain $\calA$ as the principal linear term.
+We expect that the anisotropic $L^p$-estimates are useful in the study of some non-linear problem such as the triple deck equations arising from the boundary layer theory in the fluid mechanics, where the equations contain $\calA$ as the principal linear term.